Battery Powered vs. Pneumatic Tools: Which Are Better For Mobile Work?

 Pneumatic Tools Are Tried & True

+pneumatic-toolWe’ll also have to see how durable battery powered tools can be over the long term.
 Electric battery powered tools have a reputation for being less hardy than pneumatic tools because they contain more moving parts, including an integrated motor.
 This makes them more susceptible to wear, tear, and operator abuse.
-Being able to withstand the hardships of everyday work is a bare minimum requirement for any tool, so only time will tell if electric models can truly replace pneumatic options.

 Batteries & Other Power Sources

-And finally… let’s talk more about batteries.
-Nothing stops work faster than dead batteries.
-Batteries on electric tools need to be recharged quite regularly and outlets aren’t always available on the road, which means mobile service operators need an inverter and bank of spare batteries on the truck.
+OIP (2)Batteries are another crucial consideration because nothing stops work faster than dead batteries.
+Batteries on electric tools need to be recharged frequently and outlets aren’t always available on the road, which means mobile service operators need an inverter and bank of spare batteries on the truck.

 As a result, operators must have and maintain two separate power sources on board: diesel or gas to fuel the vehicle, plus electricity.
 By contrast, the air compressors that power pneumatic tools typically tie into the engine or PTO, or use the existing fuel source.
-Air compressor systems only require the existing power sources, which makes pneumatic tools a more practical and straightforward mobile solution.
+Air compressor systems only require the existing power sources, which makes pneumatic tools a more practical mobile solution.

 Battery Powered Tools Other Than Impact Wrenches

-This article focuses on 1” impact wrenches because it’s one of the most popular tools out there.
+PavementBreakerThis article focuses on 1” impact wrenches because it’s one of the most popular tools out there.
 When we see brands like Milwaukee release bigger, better tools, we get a glimpse of where their R&D is focused and it’s a great indicator of where battery powered tool manufacturers are headed in the future.

 Should You Work With Battery or Pneumatic Tools?